What is the Lower Midwest?

 - Beautify your surroundings and fill your landscape with life!

-- Sustain the hundreds of species of Alera HTLB26 Electric Height-Adjustable Table Leg Brace for 30" of the lower Midwest
+- Sustain the hundreds of species of I've Waited 9 Months For This!
+Funny New Mom Stemless Wine Glass of the lower Midwest

 - Feed monarch butterflies and help ensure that their awe-inspiring migration forever remains a wonder of planet Earth!